isomerpages/moe-rafflesgirlssch/_programmes/Raffles Programme.md

 *   High level process-product development

 It is designed to respond to the precocity, intensity and complexity that characterise highly able learners.

+#### Understanding by Design (UBD) Framework by Grant Wiggins and Jay McTighe

+Assessments are based on the desired learner outcomes (what we want students to know, understand and be able to do); they drive our instructional practices.
+This is consistent with the backward design process of the UBD framework that the school uses for the development of its lesson units in each discipline area.
+The framework helps focus curriculum and teaching on the development and deepening of student understanding using a three-stage design process: _identifying desired results_, determining evidence, _planning learning experiences_ and _instruction_.

+#### Curriculum Differentiation

+Teachers harness multiple instructional strategies to facilitate higher order thinking and research skills.
+These include Richard Paul's Elements of Reasoning in the Humanities, Problem Posing in Mathematics and Team-Based learning in Science.
+Teachers also use Learning Centres, Concept Development approaches and Collaborative Learning to enrich the learning experience.
+At all times, the teacher facilitates, steers and deepens learning through questioning, explanation, and clear feedback.
+Responding to the needs of all learners, we differentiate the way we learn and teach so that students learn based on their readiness, interest and learning profile.<br>
+_\[Carol Ann Tomlinson\]_